Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 This is called an adrenaline rush.

 Your body goes into fight-or-flight mode.
+It hides pain.
+It hides injury.

 The other driver stepped out too.